 Each CSU student will have the ability to elect not to pay the fee for financial, political, or personal considerations each time it is assessed.
 Although the fee is low at $2 per semester, we recognize that students deserve a choice in funding their student advocacy association.

-For additional information on opting out, please visit the Enrollment Services section of the CSULB website or CLICK HERE to be redirected.
+For additional information on opting out, please visit the or Enrollment Services section of the CSULB website.

 $2 per semester or $4 per year is lower than any other CSU fee, yet among the CSU student population it will ensure a more stable statewide student body organization.
 The ability to anticipate revenues and engage in short and long-term program planning can dramatically improve the association’s effectiveness.